Published: May 28, 2020

 - Crisis communication planning – With anxiety running high, even the most innocuous-seeming post on social media could flare negative backlash.
 Your team must have a quick policy in place of how to monitor and handle brewing issues.

-- Shorter marketing plans – Many companies invest in significant annual planning policies to set marketing strategy and targets for the entire year.
+- Shorter marketing plans – Many companies invest in significant annual planning policies to set marketing strategies and targets for the entire year.
 Now, marketing must adapt and create agile, flexible strategies that can pivot quickly.

 - Identifying marketing “weak points” – Many organizations have realized they’ve become too reliant on a single set of tactics.
 When direct response ads or tradeshow marketing is the only significant driver of new client acquisition, you may have put all of your eggs in one basket.